Thơm Portland

-Thơm Portland, or simply Thơm, is a Vietnamese restaurant in Portland, Oregon.
+Thơm Portland, or simply Thơm, is a Vietnamese restaurant in Portland, Oregon, United States.

 Description

-Thơm is a Vietnamese restaurant in northeast Portland's Concordia neighborhood, specializing in pho.
+Thơm (which means "smells good") is a Vietnamese restaurant in northeast Portland's Concordia neighborhood, specializing in pho.
 Portland Monthly's Karen Brooks has described the restaurant, which has a seating capacity of 10, as "tiny" and "casual".
 She wrote, "The feel is of stepping into a hidden studio in a mid-century home—blonde wood everywhere, painterly shades of green, a trio of hanging Isamu Noguchi Akari light sculptures, and customized wood speakers, four of them, strategically placed around the room."
 The menu has included Phở Bo (beef noodle), Phở Chay (vegan phở), Bún Thịt Nướng (barbecue pork noodles), and Cơm Gà (chicken and rice), vermicelli, and rice plates.

 History

 Brothers Jimmy and Johnny Le opened Thơm in August 2021, in a space which previously housed The Big Egg and Sugar Cube.